Helmut Schmidt University

 Funding

-Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.Internal and External Funding opportunities for study abroad in Germany, including DAAD awards, the AGEC award, etc. are available on the funding page.
+Did you know that you can take your UCalgary funding with you on exchange?
+Since you remain a degree-seeking student at UCalgary while studying abroad, you remain eligible for any awards and scholarships you are otherwise eligible to receive from the university, as well as student loans.

-Our office administers several awards, including the Global Access Fund (based on a funding-first model where students apply prior to committing to a global learning program) and the Global Learning Award (students apply after being accepted to a global learning program; the amount varies year-to-year as the money is split among chosen recipients).
+Our office administers several awards, including the Global Access Fund and the Global Learning Award.
 Students may only receive these awards once.
 Please see the funding page, linked below, for more information.

-What's so special about Helmut Schmidt and Hamburg?
+What's so special about HSU?

 Do I need to speak German?

-For information on accessibility and support services of campuses across Europe, please check out Inclusive Mobility.
+For information on general accessibility and support services of campuses across Europe, please check out Inclusive Mobility.
 For city-specific services and places in Europe, the Jaccede interactive platform (website and/or smartphone app - both Android and iOS) also provides a searchable user-built database to identify important accessibility information of public places and locations.

 Have questions?

-The exchange advisor for this program is: Tara Jorgensen
+The exchange advisor for this program is: Kathryn Bauer

 How to Apply